peterdri/ece-communications-labs/_ece450/lab2/impulse-lpf-shaping.md

 These blocks can be considered as connected by an "invisible" line on the flowgraph.
 They can be used for more complex tasks, but here they just keep the flowgraph from being criss-crossed with lines.
 They are also used to simulate a "transmitter" and "receiver".
 In this case the *Virtual Sink* transmits the noisy baseband waveform while the *Virtual Source* receives it.

+Ensure that the *Stream ID* matches between the two.

 ### Decimating FIR Filter

 Set the decimation parameter appropriately (think back to the interpolation done in the LPF), remembering to reference the symbol and sample rate variables.
 The block fails to compile without a taps argument so set *Taps* to 1 (meaning there is 1 tap with a value of 1).